 - Recording Birds

-*For this topic, you may wish to purchase the FSC Guide to the top 50 garden birds to aid your learning.
+*For this course, you may wish to purchase the Field Studies Council Guide to the top 50 garden birds to aid your learning.

 You are not required to purchase this guide and the course can be completed without it.
 The guide is merely a tool to enhance your learning and a good place to start when identifying garden birds.